 NYC is a magical place at the holidays.
 The lights and displays are glorious and the city is never more full of cheer (and people!).
 Our family tries to mix culture and charity into the season.
 I don't want it to be all about CONSUMING and SPENDING.
-We spent yesterday afternoon at an Alvin Ailey Family Matinee and I'd encourage visitors and locals alike to add this family tradition.
+Each year we set aside an afternoon to see an Alvin Ailey Family Matinee and I'd encourage visitors and locals alike to add this family tradition.

 Making More of the Season